BigGuyTAG/.github/profile/README.md

 ### 3.1 Perceived Threat to Authority

-Alpha males, defined by above-average penile lengths (exceeding 7 inches), are perceived as natural leaders with significant influence over other males.
+Alpha males, defined by above-average penile lengths (exceeding 6 inches), are perceived as natural leaders with significant influence over other males.
 Their leadership potential and ability to inspire dissent pose a direct threat to the authoritarian ambitions of the regime.

+Males exceeding 7 inches in penile length are considered a significant threat to the planned authoritarian regime and must be addressed.

 ### 3.2 Symbolic Suppression